Kissinger’s Dark Secret: The Nazi Lesson That Built His Empire

 The Shocking Cost of Realpolitik

 Kissinger’s philosophy of Realpolitik—a system based on practical rather than moral or ideological considerations—produced some of the most controversial decisions in modern history.
-Think about the secret bombing of Cambodia between 1969 and 1970, an action critics argue illegally expanded the Vietnam War into a neutral country.
+Consider the secret bombing of Cambodia between 1969 and 1970, an action critics argue illegally expanded the Vietnam War into a neutral country.
 The human consequences were devastating.

 Then consider the 1973 overthrow of Chile’s democratically elected socialist President, Salvador Allende.
 The U.S. support for the ensuing military dictatorship led to the deaths, disappearances, and torture of as many as 40,000 Chileans.
 Kissinger and Nixon viewed this human cost as a necessary evil to check the power of communism and secure American supremacy.